electron/electron/docs/tutorial/application-architecture.md

 In normal browsers, web pages usually run in a sandboxed environment and are not allowed access to native resources.
-Electron users, however, have the power to use Node.js APIs in web pages allowing lower level operating system interactions.
+Electron users, however, have the power to use Node.js APIs in web pages allowing lower-level operating system interactions.

 ### Differences Between Main Process and Renderer Process